Focus Stage Lighting – Turn Your Back On It!

 The Shadows

-When the lighting designer is stood, facing away from you and squinting at the floor, they are actually looking at their shadow cast on the stage, set and whatever else gets in the way.
+When the lighting designer is standing facing away from you and squinting at the floor, they are actually looking at their shadow cast on the stage, set and whatever else gets in the way.
 If their silhouette is in the middle of the beam circle, they know that the lantern is centered on them.
 If their “shadow head” disappears into the top of the beam circle, the light is too low and needs to be lifted and if they can’t see the outline of their ankles in the beam, then they are not lit all the way to the floor.

 Seeing your shadow in a pool of light gives you all the information you need about how you are being lit.
 Using your hands and arms, you can test where the lit area ends, at the side of stage for example.
 Using your hand above your head can simulate someone taller or show you how much headroom there is in the focus of a spotlight.